Rosemary Essential Oil: Therapeutic Benefits, Uses, & Recipes (Updated April 2020)

 Pregnant and breastfeeding women should also avoid using rosemary oil.
 It can affect the developing fetus, and it can also reduce milk supply.

 You can use rosemary oil in a number of safe and effective applications.
-You can mix and match it with other essential oils, carrier oils, and other ingredients to come up with different products that have different uses.
+Rosemary oil blends quite well with other essential oils, carrier oils, and other ingredients.
 You can make your own shampoo that can help stimulate hair growth, or come up with different blends for your diffuser.

 If you don’t have rosemary essential oil yet, you can buy one now and try the recipes below.
 Aroma Foundry offers 100% pure and all-natural rosemary oil, as well as other essential oils that you may need.